 In the Far North sector, Operation Arctic Fox - the attack toward the Murmansk railway - is going well for the Germans again.
 With the assistance of a flank attack by Finnish 6th Division, the German regular 169th Division and the SS-Infantry Kampfgruppe Nord, supplemented by some members of 163rd Infantry Division brought up from southern Finland, hammer back the Soviet 14th Army.
 The Soviets are making a stand in Salla, but the momentum again is with the Axis troops.

 Operation Platinum Fox, further north, is going worse for the Germans.
-The 3rd Mountain Division has established a small bridgehead on the Litsa River, but Army of Norway commander General Dietl is unable to expand it.
+The 3rd Mountain Division has established a small bridgehead on the Litsa River, but the Army of Norway commander General Dietl is unable to expand it.
 Dietl requests more troops to resume the advance, but OKW refuses.

 |Soviet POWs being processed, July 7, 1941 (AP Photo).|

-In the Army Group North sector, German 4th Panzer Group (Hoepner) captures Pskov.
+In the Army Group North sector, the German 4th Panzer Group (Hoepner) captures Pskov.
 The Germans continue beating off a Soviet counterattack at a bridgehead at Ostrov.

-In the Army Group Center sector, German 20th Panzer Division crosses the Western Dvina River (Daugava River).
+In the Army Group Center sector, the German 20th Panzer Division crosses the Western Dvina River (Daugava River).
 This poses a threat to the rear of the Soviet Polotsk Fortified Region.
-In addition, 20th Motorized Division crosses the Ulla River.
+In addition, the 20th Motorized Division crosses the Ulla River.

 The panzer divisions are still carrying the advance, but they are wearing down.
-The 10th Panzer Division reports that it is at 80% of its establishment, but 3rd and 18th Panzer Divisions are down to 35%.
+The 10th Panzer Division reports that it is at 80% of its establishment, but the 3rd and 18th Panzer Divisions are down to 35%.
 Other units report readiness levels in between those levels.